Robust and Efficient Penetration-Free Elastodynamics without Barriers: METHOD

 where we denote $A/B=B^{-1}A$ for matrices $A$ and $B$, and assume Lipschitz continuity of the internal force $\nabla U$.
 Since, in the 2nd term here, $-M^{-1}\nabla U(\x^t)$ is the time derivative of $\V^t$, we know that the local truncation error of $\V^{[k+1]}$ (and similarly for $\x^{[k+1]}$) is $O(h^2)$ for any finite $k$.

 When contact is present, we first consider time intervals during which the active constraint set remains unchanged.
 With sufficiently large $\mu$ and small $\delta$, our solver is equivalent to performing semi-implicit Euler (\autoref{eq:semi-implicit}) within the linear subspace satisfying all active constraints, and thus retains an $O(h^2)$ local truncation error.
 When the active constraint set changes, they happen momentarily, and assuming a smooth object trajectory with $h\rightarrow0$, there are only a finite number of such moments.
-Thus, even if our method needs several time steps to fully include all active constraints and remove inactive ones, the accumulated error is $O(1)O(h)$, since each such time step would introduce an $O(h)$ contact force error.
-Combined with the accumulated per time step error analyzed in \autoref{eq:semi-implicit}, the total accumulated error becomes $O(1)O(h)+O(h^{-1})O(h^2)=O(h)$, i.e., our method is first-order accurate as a time integrator.
-We further demonstrate this first-order accuracy experimentally in \S\ref{sec:unit-test} (see \autoref{fig:convergence}) by evaluating our method on a 1D contact problem with an analytical solution. \\
+Thus, even if our method needs several time steps to fully include all active constraints and remove inactive ones, the accumulated error is $O(1)O(h)$, since each such time step would introduce an $O(h)$ error in velocity due to the incorrect active set.
+Combined with the accumulated per time step error analyzed in \autoref{eq:semi-implicit}, the total accumulated error becomes $O(1)O(h)+O(h^{-1})O(h^2)=O(h)$, suggesting that our method is first-order accurate as a time integrator.
+We further validate this first-order accuracy experimentally in \S\ref{sec:unit-test} using both a 1D contact problem with an analytical solution (\autoref{fig:convergence}) and a 3D contact problem (\autoref{fig:balls_collide}). \\

-For nonlinear elasticities, the above discussions still apply when we linearize the elasticity at each timestep, or iteratively optimizing $(\hatx,\mathbf s)$ by solving a sequence of approximated quadratic programs until they converge.
-In practice, we observed that Algorithm \ref{alg:subproblem} with line search is sufficient to robustly and accurately handle the nonlinear and non-invertible elasticities by directly solving the nonlinear programming problem.
+Our goal here is to provide a high-level intuition on how our method works, and we have not thoroughly considered residual errors in the momentum equation, nonlinear elasticity, etc., in our discussion.
+In practice, we observed that Algorithm \ref{alg:subproblem} with line search is sufficient to robustly and effectively handle the nonlinear and non-invertible elasticities by directly solving the nonlinear programming problem.

 In \S \ref{sec:ablation}, we demonstrate that the TOI-based termination criterion can also be applied to IPC, improving its performance without introducing damping artifacts.
 Nonetheless, our method remains significantly faster overall, owing to a higher average TOI and improved conditioning.